tetranoir/jwt-chrome-ext/README.md

 # jwt-chrome-ext

-Copies JWT token from your current page to any open localhost tabs.
+Copies the JWT from your current page to any open localhost tabs.

 ## Install instructions